j-euler/adaq-doc/docs/source/tutorial.rst

    :width: 600
    :align: center

-One can also add more sofisicated search based on various properties...
+One can also add more sophisticated searches based on various properties...

 .. todo::